jfet97/andreasimonecostadotdev/content/posts/Cloning JavaScript objects with graph theory.md

 Understanding this function is not so important, feel free to skip it.
 Its purpose is providing a safe way to print the fist-level fields of objects that may have circular references.

+&nbsp;

-Now it's time for the depth first search:
+Now it's time for the depth first search!

 ```js
 // it does the hard work, traversing the graph